 Fresh, safe food is becoming a scarcity in our lives.
 The majority of produce in today’s grocery store has traveled on an average of 1,300 miles from its source and is several days old before reaching the store shelf.
 Buying locally ensures you of fresh food; it ensures the viability of local farms, preservation of open space and keeps purchasing power in the local economy.

-- Mail your CSA Registration Form and payment to Brad’s Farm Market, 550 Asbury Road, Churchville, MD 21028, or purchase your CSA at Brad’s Farm Market during regular business hours.
+- Print your CSA Registration Form.
+Mail it with payment to Brad’s Farm Market, 550 Asbury Road, Churchville, MD 21028, or purchase your CSA at Brad’s Farm Market during regular business hours.

 - Pick up your CSA shares at Brad’s Farm Market.